myhometech/MyHome/replit.md

 ### Enhanced Document Scanning with Edge Detection and OCR (January 23, 2025)
 - **Feature**: Implemented comprehensive document scanning with intelligent image processing
 - **Implementation**:
-  - Added document image enhancement with contrast and brightness optimization
+  - Added real document boundary detection using Sobel edge detection and Gaussian blur
-  - Implemented sharpening filters for better text clarity in scanned documents
+  - Automatic document cropping to remove background and focus on document content
   - Enhanced Tesseract OCR configuration with automatic page segmentation and orientation detection
   - Added OCR text cleanup for better readability and error correction
   - Created DocumentProcessor service for unified document processing workflow
   - Enhanced camera scanner UI with better document alignment guides
+  - Applied document detection to all image uploads (camera, file picker, drag-and-drop)
 - **Processing Features**:
-  - Automatic document boundary detection and image enhancement
+  - Automatic document boundary detection using computer vision algorithms
+  - Smart cropping that removes background and keeps only document area
   - Confidence scoring based on text quality and processing type
   - Support for both text-based PDFs and scanned document images
   - Intelligent text extraction with common OCR error corrections
-- **Impact**: Users can now scan physical documents with enhanced accuracy and automated text extraction
+- **Impact**: All document images are now automatically detected, cropped to document boundaries, and enhanced for optimal OCR accuracy

 ### iPhone Camera Scanning Improvements (January 23, 2025)
 - **Issue**: Scan function was not working properly when opening the website on iPhone